SirusCodes/blog/content/posts/tech/serverside-dart-2/index.md

 | {{< figure src="images/benchmarks/performance/async_post.jpeg" title="Send multiple POST request at a time"  >}}       | {{< figure src="images/benchmarks/performance/multipart.jpeg" title="Send files with multipart"  >}}          |
 | {{< figure src="images/benchmarks/performance/json.jpeg" title="Send 1.04MB of JSON to server and let it parse it" >}} |                                                                                                               |

-This time as well Dart Frameworks have some scope of improvement in JSON parsing and Multipart file requests.
+This time as well Dart Frameworks have some scope for improvement in JSON parsing and Multipart file requests.

 ## Load testing

-For load testing I have used [k6](https://k6.io), it is a load testing tool which can simulate number of users on an endpoint.
+For load testing, I have used [k6](https://k6.io), which is a load-testing tool that can simulate users on an endpoint.

 You can have a look at the [config file](https://github.com/SirusCodes/backend_benchmark/blob/main/scripts/k6_load_testing.js) on how it works.

-A **TL;DR** would be it simulates user increasing from 0 to 50, stays there for a minute then increases to 100 and soon till it reaches till 200 in steps of 50 and then decreases in step of 100 till it reaches 0.
+A **TL;DR** would be it simulates the user increasing from 0 to 50, staying there for a minute then increasing to 100 and so on till it reaches 200 in step 50 and then decreases in step 100 till it reaches 0.

-In the graphs below _**Red line**_ represents number of **virtual/simulated users** and _**Blue line**_ represents **Average round trip time (ms)** on **Y-axes** and **time for test** on **X-axis**.
+In the graphs below the _**Red line**_, represents the number of **virtual/simulated users** and the _**Blue line**_, represents the **Average round trip time (ms)** on the **Y-axes** and the **time for test** on **X-axis**.

 ### Conduit (Dart)

 ![Conduit (Dart)](images/benchmarks/load_testing/dart_conduit.jpeg)

-RTT starts with 1.2ms and drop to 0.5ms when VUs(Virtual users) reaches 100 and stays around 0.5ms and 0.8ms till the end.
+RTT starts at 1.2ms and drops to 0.5ms when VUs(Virtual users) reach 100 and stays around 0.5ms and 0.8ms till the end.

 ### Dia (Dart)

 ![Dia (Dart)](images/benchmarks/load_testing/dart_dia.jpeg)

-Similar to conduit it start around 1.4ms and drops to 0.5ms at 100 VUs then maintains a steady 0.8ms RTT till end.
+Similar to conduit it start around 1.4ms and drops to 0.5ms at 100 VUs then maintains a steady 0.8ms RTT till the end.

 ### dart_frog (Dart)